Preserving Our History

-The Altadena Historical Society (AHS) was founded in 1935.
-We gather, preserve, and share print and digital information about the people, places, and events that have shaped the Altadena community.
+One of the oldest volunteer groups in the community, Altadena Historical Society (AHS) was founded in 1935.
+As a 501(c)3 organization, we gather, preserve, and share print and digital information about the people, places, and events that have shaped the Altadena community.

 - 1935: Founded as the Altadena Historical and Beautification Society.